zicna/fewpjs_arrow_function_shorthand/README.md

 ```

 The `function() {...}` to the right of the assignment operator (`=`) is called
 a _function expression_.
-The best way to understand what a function expression
+The best way to understand a function expression is
-is by analogy.
+by analogy.

 ```js
 let sum = 1 + 1